ToolJet/ToolJet/docs/docs/deployment/docker.md

   Set up environment variables in `.env` file as explained in [environment variables reference](/docs/deployment/env-vars)

-  `TOOLJET_HOST` environment variable can either be the public ipv4 address of your server or a custom domain that you want to use.
+ The `TOOLJET_HOST` environment variable can either be the public ipv4 address of your server or a custom domain that you want to use.

 :::info
-We use a [lets encrypt](https://letsencrypt.org/) plugin on top of nginx to create TLS certificates on the fly.
+We use a [Let's encrypt](https://letsencrypt.org/) plugin on top of nginx to create TLS certificates on the fly.
 :::

   Examples: